nasa/ziggy/doc/user-manual/event-handler-examples.md

 #### Permuter Tasks for UOWs 3, 4, 5, and 6

 The two directories that were imported by data receipt contained a total of 4 data sets: `set-3`, `set-4`, `set-5`, and `set-6`.
-These ran with task IDs 11, 12, 13, and 14.
-Note that the data sets didn't get mapped to task IDs in the way that a person would do it, i.e., making `set-3` the first task, then `set-4`, etc. As a general matter, when Ziggy needs to make multiple tasks for a given pipeline module, it creates them in no particular order, so you can wind up with situations like the one we see above.
+These ran with task IDs 12, 13, 14, and 15.
+As a general matter, when Ziggy needs to make multiple tasks for a given pipeline module, it creates them in no particular order, so you can wind up with situations where the units of work do not appear in order.

-Another curious thing that's happened is that tasks 11 and 12 got as far as processing state `Ac` (Algorithm Complete, see the article on the [Instances Panel](instances-panel.md) for more information).
-At that point, we would have expected those tasks to store outputs and then go to processing state `C` (Complete).
-Instead, tasks 11 and 12 seem to wait in state `Ac` while tasks 13 and 14 execute their algorithms.
+If you have more tasks than workers, you will see that some tasks will get as far as `WAITING_TO_STORE` (see the article on the [Instances Panel](instances-panel.md) for more information).
+At that point, we would expect those tasks to store outputs and then go to the final processing step `COMPLETE`.
+Instead, those tasks will wait in the `WAITING_TO_STORE` step while other tasks execute their algorithms.
 Why is that?

+This means that the supervisor has a finite number of workers that can be used for assorted task processing activities.
+That creates a problem: there are fewer workers than tasks that need to run, and each task needs to perform several steps (marshaling, algorithm execution, storing results).
+Ziggy needs to prioritize users of its limited number of worker threads, and it does so by putting algorithm execution at a higher priority than storing results.
+Thus, we can wind up with tasks that have produced results, but they're waiting for workers to store those results; and the workers won't be available for this purpose until all the tasks have completed algorithm execution.

-Take a quick look at the properties file, `sample-pipeline/etc/sample.properties`, and you'll see the following line:
+Take a quick look at the properties file, `sample-pipeline/etc/sample.properties`, to see how many workers are provided by the sample pipeline:

 ```
-ziggy.worker.count = 2
+ziggy.worker.count = 6
 ```

 (See the article on [Properties](properties.md) to refresh your memory on this).
-This means that the supervisor has 2 and only 2 workers that can be used for assorted task processing activities.
-In this case, that creates a problem: there are only 2 workers but 6 tasks that need to run, and each task needs to perform several steps (marshaling, algorithm execution, storing results).
-Ziggy needs to prioritize users of its limited number of worker threads, and it does so by putting algorithm execution at a higher priority than storing results.
-Thus, we wind up with 2 tasks that have produced results, but they're waiting for workers to store those results; and the workers won't be available for this purpose until all the tasks have completed algorithm execution.

 #### Permuter Task for UOW 2

-Meanwhile, before any of the `sample-1` or `sample-2` data sets got processed, we see a task with ID 10, permuter module, running on data set 2.
-Oddly, its subtask "scoreboard" is `(0 / 0 / 0)`.
+Meanwhile, before any of the `sample-1` or `sample-2` data sets got processed, we see two tasks with ID 10 and 11, permuter module, running on data sets 1 and 2.
+Oddly, the subtask "scoreboards" are `0/0`.
 What happened?!?!

 Well -- remember that we set up this example so that it wouldn't process any data that got processed before (i.e., we are doing "keep-up" processing, not reprocessing).
-All of the data in `set-2` was processed in the first example, so there were no `set-2` subtasks that needed to be processed in this example.
+All of the data in `set-1` and `set-2` was processed in the first example, so there were no `set-1` or `set-2` subtasks that needed to be processed in this example.

-Okay, but in that case, why did Ziggy create a task for `set-2` processing?
+Okay, but in that case, why did Ziggy create tasks for `set-1` and `set-2` processing?
 Well, the situation is this:

 Ziggy's order of operations is that it has to first create its tasks, and only then can it go and figure out how many subtasks need to be processed in each task.
 Ziggy found that its datastore held a total of 6 units of work for permuter, went ahead and created one task for each unit of work, and only then realized that two of the tasks had no subtasks that needed processing!
 Once it's gotten that far, it lets the zero-subtask tasks run through the system.
-This prevents some potential user confusion ("Hey, why did Ziggy go from task 9 to task 11?
-Why isn't there a task 10?"
-"Why isn't there a task for set 1?").
+This prevents some potential user confusion ("Hey, why did Ziggy go from task 9 to task 12?
+Where are tasks 10 and 11?"
+"Why aren't there tasks for set 1 and set 2?").
 It also avoids some other problems too boring to get into here.

-#### Permuter Task for UOW 1

-Finally, task 15 is the permuter task for `set-1`.
-In the task display, it's state is `SUBMITTED`, with a p-state of `I` (for initializing).
-This is the result of two features we've already talked about.
-First, Ziggy doesn't try to put its tasks into any particular order, so the set-1 task wound up being the final permuter task.
-Second, there are only 2 workers that need to service the demands of 6 tasks.
-What's happened is that task 15 is waiting for a worker to become available to process it.
-Of course, like `set-2`, `set-1` has no subtasks that need processing in this example, so as soon as `set-1` gets a worker, it will instantly jump to state COMPLETED.

 #### Meanwhile, Back in the Data Receipt Directory...